Content Matters: Use Keywords to Increase Visibility

 - Examples: architect, builder, designer, director, investor, manager, planner, survey, assemble, set up, fabricate

 Subtopic Terms: While your blog posts or content may revolve around a single topic, there are often sub-topics integrated within them.
 Use these topics to brainstorm additional content you could use to target your audience.

 - Examples: Mechanical, Electrical, Civil, Sustainable, Commissioning

-Keyword Phrases: Instead of using single keywords, keyword phrases helps search engines match users to results that are more relevant to them.
+Keyword Phrases: Instead of using single keywords, keyword phrases help search engines match users to results that are more relevant to them.
 While these phrases are longer than typical keywords, they can be helpful to include.

-How Often To Use Keywords
+How Often To Use Them

 There isn't a magic number of how many times you should use keywords.
 However, it's important to avoid keyword stuffing and make your content sound natural.
 If you utilize different variations of keywords in the right places, you should be good to go.

 Here's an example of how to use a particular set on your engineering website: